Zookal/dataengineer_test/ANSWERS.md

 ### Production Environment and Scalability
   What would be your recommendations in terms of tools and process?

-  * Depending on the requirements,
+  * Depending on the requirements, and I would declare some assumptions.

-  In terms of tools, instead of using pandas, I'll use distributed processing frameworks like spark, AWS EMR or AWS Lambda.
+  * In terms of tools, instead of using pandas, I'll use distributed processing frameworks like spark, AWS EMR or AWS Lambda.
 This will help us scale our pipeline easily if we have that in our requirements.
   We can add more nodes in our spark cluster easily in just few click, if we want to process n-times amount of data.